Lawrence Collins, Baron Collins of Mapesbury: Judiciary

-In 1997, he was appointed a Deputy High Court Judge, becoming a full-time Judge in the Chancery Division on 28 September 2000, at which time he left Herbert Smith.
+In 1997, he was appointed a deputy High Court judge, becoming a full-time judge in the Chancery Division on 28 September 2000, at which time he left Herbert Smith.
 He was the first solicitor to be appointed as a judge of the High Court direct from private practice, and only the second solicitor to be appointed, after Sir Michael Sachs in 1993, who had previously sat as a circuit judge for nine years.
 In a landmark case in 2006, he required file sharers who had refused to settle with the British Phonographic Industry to pay damages running into thousands of pounds.

 His appointment as a Lord Justice of Appeal (judge of the Court of Appeal) was announced on 11 January 2007, and he was sworn to the Privy Council a month later.
-On 8 April 2009, it was announced that he would replace Lord Hoffmann (who retired on 20 April 2009) as a Lord of Appeal in Ordinary.
+On 8 April 2009, it was announced that he would replace Lord Hoffmann as a Lord of Appeal in Ordinary.
 He is the first solicitor to be appointed to these senior levels of the judiciary.
 Accordingly, on 21 April 2009, he was created Baron Collins of Mapesbury, of Hampstead Town in the London Borough of Camden, and was introduced in the House of Lords on 28 April 2009.
 On 1 October 2009, he and nine other Lords of Appeal became Justices of the Supreme Court upon that body's inauguration.

-He has been a fellow of Wolfson College, Cambridge, since 1975, became a fellow of the British Academy in 1994, and Chair of Laws at UCL Faculty of Laws since 2011.
+He has been a fellow of Wolfson College, Cambridge, since 1975, became a fellow of the British Academy in 1994, and chair of laws at UCL Faculty of Laws since 2011.
 He is a member of the Institut de droit international.
 He has been the general editor of Dicey & Morris, the standard reference work on conflict of laws, since 1987, and it was retitled Dicey, Morris and Collins in its 14th edition, published in 2006.
 He is also the author of many other books and articles on private international law.
 He became a bencher of the Inner Temple in 2001.
 Collins was previously an adjunct professor of law at NYU School of Law.

 Collins reached the compulsory retirement age of 70 on 7 May 2011 but stayed on as an acting justice until July.
 He has continued membership of the House of Lords, and sits as a crossbencher.